 Getting Away?
 8 Things That Should Be in Your SuitcaseArticle posted in: Lifestyle

 There is no question: We think you should get away this year.
-In fact, we’ve compiled a pretty solid list of six reasons you pretty much have to take a vacation this year (check it out here).
+In fact, we’ve compiled a pretty solid list of six reasons why you should take a healthy vacation this year (check it out here! >).

-But because we know that traveling while trying to stay healthy or lose weight is a tall order (the plane is full of germs, your sleep schedule is off, you eat predominantly at restaurants, and, if you’re an exerciser, put miles between yourself and the gym), we’re here to help.
+But because we know that traveling while trying to stay healthy or lose weight is a tall order (the plane is full of germs, your sleep schedule is off, you eat predominantly at restaurants, and, if you’re an exerciser, put miles between yourself and the gym), we’re here to help you lose weight while on vacation.
 Losing weight while on the road isn’t impossible, and it doesn’t have to put a damper on all the things that make traveling great—in fact, by packing your suitcase with the following eight items, it can even enhance the adventure of getting away:

 1. Earplugs and an eye mask